mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-08-Identity-Monitoring-and-Auditing/README.md

 After the delegated actions were completed, I reviewed the **Security** log in **Event Viewer** on **MRTG-DC01** and confirmed the expected identity-related events.

 - **Event ID 4724** - Password reset attempt
-  Confirmed that a password reset operation occurred for the target account.
+  Confirmed that an attempt was made to reset the target account password.

 - **Event ID 4738** - User account changed
   Confirmed that the user object was modified.